vestrel00/contacts-android/docs/profile/delete-profile.md

 This library provides the `ProfileDelete` API, which allows you to delete the device owner Profile Contact or only some of its constituent RawContacts.

-> Note that there can be only one device owner Contact, which is either set (not null) or not yet
+> ℹ️ There can be only one device owner Contact, which is either set (not null) or not yet set
-> set (null).
+> (null).
 However, like other regular Contacts, the Profile Contact may have one or more
 > RawContacts.

 An instance of the `ProfileDelete` API is obtained by,